jabelk/boring-stuff/README.md

 3. Once you have verified that the container is running they log into it by running the following command.

     ```bash
-    docker exec -it ansible-demo bash
+    docker exec -it stuff-demo bash
     ```

 4. When you are in the container you will see see a prompt that will look similar to this, ```root@c91ff98ffdec:~#```.
 The container ID will likely be different than what you see in the example.
 Verify the file structure, you should be in the home directory of root on the container.
 It should like what you see below.